philippwesche/chewlang/README.md

 * Modelled after natural English usage
 * Experimental introduction of "contexts" to replace/unify control and parameters

-# Commands ("verbs")
+# A few essential commands ("verbs")
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*This is an introductory list.
-More than shown here is currently supported and will be added with documentation and examples in due course.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*NB This is an introductory list.
+More than shown here is currently supported and will be added with documentation and examples in due course.
+However, this selection should serve to illustrate how chew can do a lot with a few short commands.*

 * Reading *filename*
   * This tells chew which file to open.
 You may specify an http or https URL instead (experimental, dependencies may change).